nicaless/nanowrimo_ga_project/README.md

     0.950495049505

-The decision tree also performs pretty well in predicting winners and non-winners.
+The decision tree also performs pretty well in predicting winners and nonwinners.
 Let's see what features it found to be most predictive.

 ```python